jkubeio/vscode-kport/README.md

-# vscode-kube-transporter
+# vscode-kport
-Temp: requires https://github.com/sunix/jkube-transporter/tree/main/transporter-ide-server to be running TODO README
+Temp: requires https://github.com/sunix/kport/tree/main/kport-ide-server to be running TODO README

-This is the README for your extension "vscode-kube-transporter".
+This is the README for your extension "vscode-kport".
 After writing up a brief description, we recommend including the following sections.

 ## Features